Kevyn12/se-assignment-5-Kevyn12/README.md

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

+Whith installation of visual studio code, you search for visual studio code on your browser, depending on ones operating system navigate to one compatible with your operating system then click on download.
+After the file has been downloaded, click on it to install. when installed and opened it will bring a welcome screen. click to open or add folder, it will open windows explopwer click to add folder, and give it a name, you can now add a file of your desire ie pythgon .py file.

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.

+After installation of vs code optimal coding is important so as to give ease whide coding . you can navigate to file then preference and acces settings that you can change to your desire.
+You can also choose extensions that you will require in coding journey.

 3. User Interface Overview:
    - Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.

+   User interface are tabs or funcions that located on the code screen

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.